ferops-tech/devops-demo-projects/demo-kubernetes-orchestration/docs/deployment_guide.md

 > Wait several minutes for the setup to complete and for the Application Load Balancer (ALB) to be provisioned.

-### d.
+### e.
 Cleanup Infrastructure Command
-In the next chapter, we are going to cover the monitoring part.
+**In the next chapter**, we are going to cover the monitoring part.
 Once completed, the cluster can be cleaned up with the below command:
 ```shell
 eksctl delete cluster -f cluster-setup/cluster-config.yaml
 ```